6SL7 SRPP / KT77 Class-A Push-Pull Tube Amplifier

 Scalability with Other Tubes

 As I mentioned in the beginning, this amplifier is scalable.
 You can build a lower or more powerful version.
 You can also adjust it to use different output tubes.
 The primary considerations are maximum voltage rating, maximum cathode current and maximum dissipation.
 I generally suggest that with the existing B+ voltage you select the cathode current such that the dissipation is limited to around 75% of the rating.
 It should be noted that even taking into consideration that the cathodes are above ground potential, the B+ supply is right at the max for most 6V6 tubes.
 I suggest using a lower voltage power supply for 6V6s.
 All the other tubes can easily handle voltage.
 To change the cathode current all that is necessary is to change the resistor in the CCS.
-Using the formula of 1.25/R (or a voltage regulator calculator) you can calculate the value needed.
+Using the formula of 1.25/R (or a current regulator calculator) you can calculate the value needed.
 It will probably require a pair of resistors in parallel to get the correct value.
 The resistor values are critical.
 The deviation of one ohm will make substantial changes in the current flow and possibly damage the tubes.
 One way to make the swapping of tubes easy is to use a rotary switch.
 By selecting the values of resistors, you can use a 10 ohm one permanently wired in place which allows a current flow of 125 mA and connect other selected ones in parallel with it to get higher current flow.
 For example a 48 ohm in parallel with the 10 would equal 8.3 ohms and result in 150 mA.
 A 22 ohm in parallel with the 10 ohm would result in 180 mA.
 I suggest that you not use a variable resistor as it would be very easy to get a value too low and fry the tubes.
 In theory a pair of KT88s could deliver as much as 80 watts in this circuit.
 I would not run them that hot, but 50-60 should be an easy goal.

 Other Possible Changes